legibleweb/rails/app/content/pages/index.md

 It's pretty simple really.
 Request a resource with the `Accept: text/markdown` header and a markdown file gets served up for the client to render.
 That's it!
 That's the technology.

 Ok ok ... there's one more thing: navigation.
 It's a JSON file, which you can read more about at [Navigation](/navigation) or request the file via `Accept: application/json`.

+## Try it

+Download the [Chipmunk browser](https://github.com/danielrhodes/chipmunk-client) and surf the new web!

+🏄‍♂️🌍🏄‍♀️🌏🏄🌎